mazabdul7/octane-sine/README.md

   -Very dullllll :<, needs a splash of colour -Auto-update from remote addition of a record -Increase security (possible add 2FA)
-  -Ill think of things to add as time goes one
+  -Ill think of things to add as time goes on

 Overall it is one of my first programs so give it a try!!
 I reccommend installing XAMPP in order to run an Apache and MySQL local server.